Elimination Chamber (2022): Background

-Elimination Chamber is a professional wrestling event first produced by the American promotion WWE in 2010.
+Elimination Chamber is a professional wrestling premium live event (PLE) first produced by the American promotion WWE in 2010.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2015.
 It has been held every year since, except in 2016, generally in February.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-The 2022 event was the 12th Elimination Chamber and featured wrestlers from the Raw and SmackDown brand divisions.
-In addition to airing on pay-per-view (PPV) worldwide and the WWE Network in international markets, it was the first Elimination Chamber to livestream on Peacock after the American version of the WWE Network merged under Peacock in March 2021.

 In early 2018, WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
-On January 17, 2022, the seventh event under this partnership was announced as Elimination Chamber, scheduled for Saturday, February 19, 2022, at the Jeddah Super Dome in Jeddah.
-It was in turn the first Elimination Chamber event to take place in Saudi Arabia, the first to take place outside of the United States, and the first to be held on a Saturday.
+On January 17, 2022, the seventh event under this partnership was announced as the 12th Elimination Chamber event, scheduled for Saturday, February 19, 2022, at the Jeddah Super Dome in Jeddah, featuring wrestlers from the Raw and SmackDown brand divisions.
+It was in turn the first Elimination Chamber event to take place in Saudi Arabia, the first to take place outside of the United States, and it was both the first Elimination Chamber event and WWE's first Saudi Arabian event to be held on a Saturday, as the Saudi events were previously held on Thursdays or Fridays while Elimination Chamber was previously held on Sundays.
 It was also WWE's first previously-established event to take place in the country.
+This was also the first Elimination Chamber to be branded as a "premium live event", a term the company introduced on January 1 to refer to its events that are available on PPV and via livestreaming.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

-In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
+In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust; it was promoted as "No Way Out" in 2010 and 2012.